jbfink/c4l-docker-workshop/outline.md

 5. Docker-the-daemon, docker as go app, AUFS / lxc (maybe?)

 6. getting started: docker run -it ubuntu /bin/bash

+(6 for C4L - docker run -it <some ip>:5000/ubuntu /bin/bash

  * How is it like bare metal?
 Like Virtualbox/Vagrant?
 How is it unlike?